“Fill your paper with the breathings of your heart.” —William Wordsworth

 In fact, so much so, it has become a hobby I regularly recommend to others.
-I started blogging as a personal tool to journal the changes we were making as we began minimizing our possessions.
+I started blogging as a personal tool to journal the changes we were making as we started becoming minimalists.
 But somewhere along the line, it became less about me writing the story and more about the story changing me.

 And while there are many articles written about why you should blog to grow your business or become an expert or make a whole bunch of money—the best recommendations are still found in the personal realization that blogging changes you, the writer.

 15 Thoughts on How Blogging Impacts Life

 1. You’ll become a better writer.
 At its core, writing is communication.
 It is about recording thoughts on paper and compelling others to agree with them.
 To that end, writing (just like every other form of communication that has ever existed) improves with practice.
 Blogging will not force you to become a better writer, it’ll just happen as you do it.
 And becoming a better writer holds important benefits for the rest of your life—whether you are creating a book, a presentation, a résumé, or an anniversary card for your spouse.